nterreri/thesis/report/main.md

 # Requirements Gathering {#Chapter3}

+This chapter describes the full problem statement, and the way the list of requirements was produced and agreed on by the stakeholders.

-## Building the Right System before Building the System Right
+## Building the Right System

 The problem to be solved is an introduction of the conversational UI into the eHealth sphere taking into account UK legislation over the use of patient data.